Sun-C0ffee/algopoap-smartcontracts/README.md

 ----
 ### PoaP Dynamic NFTs:

 AlgoPoaP initially starts by using and issuing one type of parametrized SVG certificate including the QRCode of issuance transaction on Algorand.
-It's planned for **PoaP NFT Design Studio**
+BYON (Bring your own NFT) is planned for next phases and also there is an idea of  **PoaP NFT Design Studio** under assessment currently.

 ![](/algopoap-nft-sample.png)